 Wood for Furniture

-In the Temple of Solomon, the cherubim of the ark were made of wood of the olive tree and covered with gold.
+In the Temple of Solomon, the cherubim of the ark was made of wood from the olive tree and covered with gold.
 Additionally, the interior doors of the Sanctuary were also made of olive wood.

 Click on the downloadable, printable PDF of uses for olives in the Bible